jsuarezruiz/Nova.Avalonia.UI/docs/docs/controls/badge.md

 When displaying numbers, you can limit the maximum value shown using `MaxCount`.
 If the `BadgeContent` exceeds this limit, it will display the limit followed by a `+` (e.g., "99+").

-- Default `MaxCount` is often handled by your view model logic, but the control supports logical truncation if implemented.
-*(Note: The current implementation handles string parsing for basic numeric comparison if the content is numeric)*.
+- The default `MaxCount` is 99.
+If the content is numeric and exceeds this value, it will be truncated with a `+` suffix logic.

 ```xaml
 <!-- Displays "99+" if content is > 99 -->